edmark21/Splinters/README.md

 # Splinterlands Custom Team Bot👋

-I'm Adrian from Australia, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
-I also enjoy wireframing, ui, ux, and design in general.
+I'm Edmark from PH, and I do love to code.
+I really enjoy learning languages and frameworks.

 ## Skills and Experience
-* ⚛ React
+* ⚛ Python
-* 📱 React Native
+* 📱 Java
 * 💻 HTML, CSS, JS

-## Examples of Work

 ## Features